-Reporting Sexual Assault, Domestic Violence, Dating Violence and Stalking and also prohibited under the institution's rules and regulations.
+Reporting Sexual Assault, Domestic Violence, Dating Violence and Stalking

+Rape, all forms of sexual assault and intimate partner violence are crimes under Connecticut General Statutes and also prohibited under the institution's rules and regulations.
 SCSU provides educational programs on campus to promote awareness of rape, acquaintance rape and other sex offenses.
 These programs take place regularly in the Student Center, in residence halls and elsewhere on campus.
 Requests for police participation in these programs are coordinated through the Violence Prevention, Victim Advocacy, and Support Center, Office of Residence Life, University Counseling Center, Department of Health Services, Social Work Department, Nursing Department, Women's Studies Program and others.